Skip to main content

 • Commissura habenularum

-• Habenulae (reins)
+• Habenae (reins)

-Parts of the cerebrum are:
+Parts of the cerebrum include:

-Cerebral cortex (cortex cerebri)22
+Cerebral cortex (Cortex cerebri)36

-• Surface layer of the cerebrum
+• The outer layer of the cerebrum

 • 2–4 mm thick

-• just under a quarter of a square meter in size
+• just under a quarter of a square meter

-• contains around 1623 or 19 (for women) to 23 billion for men24(ca. 20 % des gesamten Gehirns)
+• contains approximately 16–37 s or 19 billion (in women) to 23 billion in men38(ca. 20 % des gesamten Gehirns)

-• Cell layers depending on developmental age25
+• Cell layers according to their developmental age39

-• Allocortex (older; e.g. hippocampus): 3 layers.
-From outside to inside:
+• Allocortex (older; e.g., hippocampus): 3 layers.
+From the outside in:

 • Archicortex

-• Molecular layer (lamina molecularis)
+• Molecular layer (Lamina molecularis)

-• Pyramidal cell layer (lamina pyramidalis)
+• Pyramid cell layer (lamina pyramidalis)

 • polymorphic layer (lamina multiformis)